ONBOARD CARD 09 — Squall & Frontal Response

 Post-squall:

-- [ ] Wind may drop dramatically - do not immediately re-hoist; wait 10 min to confirm the cell has passed
+- [ ] Do NOT immediately re-hoist — wait 20 min to confirm cell has passed

 - [ ] Watch for second cell trailing the first